 Inspired by some leftover sundried tomatoes, we whipped up this quick and easy capellini – which turned out being very tasty as well!
 Sundried tomatoes are one of my new favorite flavors to work with – and they’re keeping me satisfied until fresh ones are available.
 Try this out with a glass of white wine, and dream of the warmer days to come!

-8.5 ounce jar sundried tomatoes in oil with herbs
+- 8-ounce jar sun-dried tomatoes in oil with herbs (with oil)

-1 In a large pot, boil the capellini according to the package instructions, then drain.
+- In a large pot, boil the pasta according to the package instructions, then drain.

-2 Meanwhile, drain the artichoke hearts and sundried tomatoes, reserving the oil from the tomato jar.
+- Meanwhile, drain the artichoke hearts and sun-dried tomatoes, reserving the oil from the tomato jar.
 If desired, cut the tomatoes and artichokes into smaller pieces.
-Dice the garlic.
+Mince 4 cloves garlic.
 Roughly chop the parsley, and cut the basil into thin strips (chiffonade).

-3 In a large skillet, add about 4 tablespoons oil from the tomato jar.
-Add the artichokes and saute for about 5 minutes, until starting to brown.
-Add sundried tomatoes and saute for 1 minute.
-Add the garlic and saute for about 30 seconds, until just beginning to brown.
-Turn off the heat.
+- In a large skillet, heat 4 tablespoons oil from the tomato jar over medium heat.
+Add the artichokes and saute 5 minutes.
+Add sun-dried tomatoes and saute for 1 minute.
+Add the garlic and saute for about 30 seconds, until just fragrant, then turn off the heat.

-4 In a large bowl, combine the tomatoes and artichokes with the drained pasta. basil, parsley, 1/2 cup parmesan cheese, 1 teaspoon kosher salt, and fresh ground pepper.
+- In a large bowl, combine the tomatoes and artichokes with the drained pasta, basil, parsley, ½ cup Parmesan cheese, 1 teaspoon kosher salt, and fresh ground pepper.
 Taste and adjust seasonings as desired.
-Serve garnished with grated parmesan.
+Serve garnished with grated Parmesan cheese.